 1.6.5 Definitions are provided within this Plan and have specific meanings.
-Generally, plain English interpretations of words are encouraged but there are definitions included within the Resource Management Act, and other legislation such as the Building Act.
+Generally, plain English interpretations of words are encouraged but there are definitions included within the Resource Management Act, and other legislation such as the Building Act that need to be applied.